 Before you start locking things down, find out what leaked.
 Use breach-monitoring tools.
 Most premium password managers include this, and you can also check Have I Been Pwned.

 These tools scan known breach corpuses and flag exposed emails, passwords, and credentials.
 You can’t delete what’s already out there, but you can contain the blast radius.
 Once you see what’s compromised, you know which accounts to prioritize.
-And while you’re here, take a breather with something fun — my list of Best PC Games for 2025.
+And while you’re here, take a breather with something fun — my list of Best Free PC Games.

 Step 3: Reduce Your Digital Footprint